Ucchwas/Rest-api-spring-boot/README.md

 # Rest-api-spring-boot
 It is  a REST API project that will take a question via a URL Encoded GET parameter in the mentioned url endpoint and will respond to the answer in JSON format.
-Base url of your api should be the heroku app url you’ve provided during registration.
-The bot should be able to answer following questions:
+The bot is able to answer following questions:

 1.Greetings